Nutrition

 How to Use Cardamom

-Cardamom is available as a cooking spice, tea, and supplement.
+Cardamom is available as a cooking spice, tea, and a supplement.
 Research shows that 3 grams of a cardamom supplement would help you achieve a therapeutic dose to support balanced blood pressure.

 Of course, cardamom isn't the only all-natural blood pressure helper.
 You can also try cocoa polyphenols or grape seed extract, which have been shown to lower blood pressure significantly.
 As always, check with your doctor before starting a new supplement or stopping a current medication.